 No, as we don't hold any items ourselves, we are unable to offer advice on valuations.
 You could talk to your local antiquarian or second-hand bookseller or auction house for a valuation of this item.

-At the end of each record, you will see a link that says 'Does this record have errors?'
-Click on the link to submit an error report by email.
+Please contact the Copac Helpdesk, firstname.lastname@example.org, and let us know.
+(At the moment the 'Does this record have errors?' button is not included in the Copac records, though we do plan to re-introduce the feature as soon as we are able.)
 Any changes to records will need to be made by the library which has contributed the record; an updated version will appear on Copac once the library has submitted the update to us.

 Copac records do not actually contain MARC records.
 Copac data is actually in MODS - Metadata Object Description Schema standard.
 This is because our contributors have often paid for their cataloguing records and their licence agreement then does not permit then to give this MARC data away.
 So that Copac can still have their data it is converted to MODS before being added to our database.